-Hereford and Worcester Fire and Rescue Authority Commentary and Audit Opinion 2020/21
+Hereford and Worcester Fire and Rescue Authority Commentary and Audit Opinion 2021/22

 - 1. Internal Audit: Hereford and Worcester Fire and Rescue Authority's responsibility for maintaining an adequate and effective internal audit function is set out in the Accounts and Audit (England) Regulations 2018. - 2.
-Due to the global COVID-19 pandemic, 2020/21 was a very challenging year regarding governance.
-Changes in the way services needed to be delivered and staff deployed saw a move away from traditional office-based working to flexible and remote working.
-This created many challenges with a move to an almost total reliance on back office ICT solutions for those staff having to work from home during the pandemic lockdowns.
-This created some real challenges to ensure the services could continue to be delivered during the national lockdowns and subsequent restrictions during the pandemic.
+2021/22 financial year remained a challenging year as we worked towards emerging from the Covid pandemic crisis and beginning to understand the new norm.
+Changes in the way services needed to be delivered and staff deployed saw a continuance of remote and flexible working, moving away from traditional office-based working model.
+This continued to present many challenges with a move to hybrid working from home and office while managing the statutory and best practice requirements of the pandemic to protect the staff well-being.
+This created some real challenges to ensure services could continue to be delivered during the emergence from restrictions and a return to the new norm.